samcm/ethereum-sync-testing/README.md

 # Automated Sync Tests
 This document covers the on-going automated sync tests that the EF DevOps team is running on a weekly basis.
 The tests run in Kubernetes, but are started/monitored/finished with Github Actions.

+All logs are uploaded as job artifacts & also stored in s3 for public consumption.
+Metrics & logs are available in the EF Grafana instance for client teams to access.
+If any client teams are missing access please reach out.

 If you're interested in running your own tests check out the Helm Chart to get started.

 ### Links